jesnor/rc-pool/README.md

 Differences:

-- RcPool can also be configured to require manual dropping of items instead of automatic
+- RcPool can also be configured to require manual dropping of items instead of automatic when all shared references are dropped

-- Since RcPool uses versioning instead of a weak reference count it will re-use the memory of a dropped item even if there are weak references remaining.
-With Rc/Weak you have to drop all strong *and* weak references.
+- Since RcPool uses versioning instead of a weak reference count it will re-use the slot/memory of a dropped item even if there are weak references remaining.
+With Rc/Weak you have to drop all strong **and** weak references.

-- RcPool's weak references are Copy which makes them easier to pass around and put in Cell's for example
+- RcPool's weak references are Copy which makes them easy and efficient to pass around and put in Cell's for example
-- Weak is only one machine word in size, but RcPool's weak references are two machine words
+- Weak is only one machine word in size, while RcPool's weak references are two machine words

 - You can obtain a mutable reference to a RcPool item with one strong reference even if there are weak references to it.
 This enables using it like a RefCell.

 - RcPool allocation and free'ing is much faster than using the system allocator like Rc does (TODO: benchmark)